We're Open: Tuesday - Sunday (10:00am - 4: 00pm), Sundays (12pm - 4:00pm)

 “Think of it as a war.
 During the war, some people get killed”

 “But isn’t that wrong?”
 How I was supposed to explain that things weren’t black and white in life to a five-year-old boy scared me to bits.
-If it were a teenager, it would have been easier to explain the Military regime era and all that transpired between the soldiers and the civilians; but I was talking to a five-year-old that believed killing was wrong and bad, no matter the situation.
+If it were a teenager, it would have been easier to explain the Military regime era and all that transpired between the soldiers and the civilians; but I was talking to a five-year-old who believed killing was wrong and bad, no matter the situation.
 If my cousins had taught me anything, it was children never forget and tend to repeat what you tell them, especially in front of their parents.
-At that moment, my miracle appeared in form of his elder sister that wanted me to explain another artwork on display called, ‘Miracle for Sale’ by Ben Osaghae and I was more than happy to comply.
-I looked up to see their mother staring at us as she throws out a smile, relaxing my nerves a little that I have not tainted the hearts of her joyful and energetic children yet.
+At that moment, my miracle appeared in the form of his elder sister who wanted me to explain another artwork on display called, ‘Miracle for Sale’ by Ben Osaghae and I was more than happy to comply.
+I looked up to see their mother staring at us as she threw out a smile, relaxing my nerves a little that I had not tainted the hearts of her joyful and energetic children yet.

 I’d only been working at Yemisi Shyllon Museum of Art for about a month and quickly had to pick up information from tours I had witnessed.
-With the number of staff on ground, we all had to play tour guides at one point or the other.
+With the number of staff on the ground, we all had to play tour guides at one point or the other.
 It had been a slow day when one of the staff of Pan-Atlantic University had dropped by with three of her kids and I was the only one available.
-Mind you, it wasn’t my first-time taking people on a tour; but it was my first time having to handle a group of visitors who were not old enough to attempt further math.
+Mind you, it wasn’t my first time taking people on a tour, but it was my first time having to handle a group of visitors who were not old enough to attempt further math.
 Once the tour began and they had thrown their first question, I knew this was not going to be the normal glance and go like some teenagers and adults tend to do when they visit us.
-But having gone through this experience, I have learnt some things and came up with what I call ‘The six-kid Rule’ when touring with kids in museums:
+But having gone through this experience, I have learned some things and come up with what I call ‘The six-kid Rule’ when touring with kids in museums:

-Rule #2: Craft and dramatize a story around your artworks.
+Rule #2: Craft and dramatize a story around your artwork.
 Storytelling is believed to be one of the greatest assets to catch the interest of children.
-Its why even art books have a little bit of storytelling so that the children will be eager to learn and will never forget what they have read.
+It's why even art books have a little bit of storytelling so that the children will be eager to learn and will never forget what they have read.
 Storytelling also simplifies the words behind the artwork and brings it to life as a way of making children wonder and marvel at the beauty of the art piece before them.

 Rule #3: If your words are not simple enough, you’ve lost their attention.
-As part of rule number two, I realized that the most effective way of both parties enjoying the tour is to simplify the words as much as possible.
+As part of rule number two, I realized that the most effective way for both parties to enjoy the tour is to simplify the words as much as possible.
 Like many other fields and jobs, museums have their terminologies and certain words they can’t seem to escape when describing an artwork.
 Unfortunately, what works for an adult can cause a migraine for a child.
 You must be able to relate the artwork to things around them.
 For instance, “There was a time when we had our very own superhero.
 He was called Sango, the god of thunder.
 He protected the Yoruba people and because of that, these sculptures were carved years later to remember him”.
 This way, the word superhero relates to the liking of the child, you’ve given them a little bit about the history and you’ve held their attention for that period.

 Rule #4: Don’t get lost in your facts; you’ll end up having noisy children.
 Put a child in a place where everything is new to them and you won’t hear the end of their voice.
 It’s fascinating to see when the kids keep saying, ‘Look at that’ or ‘see this one’ or ‘Woah!’.
 But in cases of a museum where one is expected to take them on a tour, those fascinations can become noise and you could lose their attention easily, especially if you’re more focused on dishing out the facts and less about it they understood what you have said.
 I admit, it’s not easy trying to keep all their attention at once and you may lose some on the way.
 But from experiences I’ve had at the YSMA, randomly asking them about themselves from time to time or what they’ve loved about the museum so far will keep them engaged.
 If there’s one thing that kids and adults have in common, it’s that they love to talk about themselves.